liske/snmd-core/doc/views.rst

     Remember that the text content of the :code:`dect` element is interpreted as JSON.
 The JSON syntax does **not** allow a comma after the last element within arrays or objects.
     SNMD will not be able to use the widget if there is an JSON syntax error.
 Use your browser's debugging console to check for parsing errors if widgets do not work as expected.

-The *Object Properties* editor of *Inkscape* is a easy way to set the SVG element ID and edit the :code:`desc` field to defined widgets.
+The *Object Properties* editor of *Inkscape* is the prefered way to set the SVG element ID and edit the :code:`desc` element.

 .. figure:: _static/widgets_objprops.png
     :align: center